kyleboas/tacticsjournal.com/_posts/2025/09/2025-09-16-luis-enrique-starts-watching-psg-matches-from-the-stands-in-the-first-half.md

 <!---more--->

-Luis Enrique on why he is watching from the stands:
+Luis Enrique on why he spent the first half against Lens in the stands and the second half on the bench:

 > For some time now, I've been watching rugby coaches who analyze matches from a very different perspective.
 I like the possibility of seeking that improvement.
 I wanted to follow the first half from the stands and it's magnificent.
 It's different.
 I can control everything.
 >